Annie Hardy: Personal life

 In December 2008, Hardy revealed that she had been diagnosed with fibromyalgia.
 She was prescribed the opioid drug Norco to treat her pain, which resulted in a decade-long addiction to the substance.
 Hardy stated that at one point, she was taking approximately 60 tablets of the drug per day.
 After several rehabilitation stints, she recovered and became sober from the drug.
 She commented that, after reaching sobriety, she realized that her "pain levels were nowhere near as bad as I thought they were.
 When you are taking that much painkiller you have no grasp of what your natural pain levels are."
 Hardy attributed her muscle pain and fibromyalgia diagnosis to performing with a Gretsch guitar that was too heavy for her body to support: "I didn't realize that through all the touring and sitting in fucked-up chairs and the most painful part of getting onstage every night, was that my guitar was so fucking heavy.
 I never explored that aspect.
 I'm pretty small and now I have a Dan Armstrong guitar that is 5 pounds and it sounds rad and it looks cool – and it doesn't hurt at all.
 It seems dumb in retrospect."

 In 2022, Hardy openly discussed her codependent addiction to Adderall that she developed with a "controlling, manipulative" boyfriend following the release of Giant Drag's second album, Waking Up Is Hard to Do (2013).
 Hardy's Adderall abuse eventually progressed to an addiction to methamphetamine.
 After separating from this boyfriend, Hardy subsequently began an "intense, tempestuous" relationship with Robert Paulson, a rapper known by his stage name Cadalack Ron.
 In early March 2015, Hardy and Paulson gave birth to a son named Silvio.
 Silvio died at the age of 17 days of SIDS (sudden infant death syndrome).
 Paulson subsequently died of a drug overdose in January 2016.

+Hardy has described herself as a "begrudging Christian."